Basic items can only go so far - eventually you will need an item that interacts with the world when it is used.

 As usual, you should register your item, add a model and texture.

-As you can see, the lightning bolt should spawn 10 blocks infront of you - the player.
+As you can see, the lightning bolt should spawn 10 blocks in front of you - the player.